October 1, 2016

 THE PROWLER (1951)

 Louis B. Mayer once looked at Van Heflin and said, “You will never get the girl in the end.”
 This movie supports Mayer’s assessment.
 Heflin takes another turn playing a scoundrel, a deceiver in a policeman’s uniform.
 His past has been a series of disappointments that led to his career as a disgruntled cop.
-The viewer is not sure who the prowler is at the beginning of this ninety-minute film but the first suspect could very well be Heflin himself.
-He is not likable from his first scene to his last.
-Co-starring with Heflin is the lithe Evelyn Keyes.
+The viewer is not sure who the prowler is in this ninety-minute film and the authorities never find the prowler by the end.
+Helfin is not likable from his first scene to his last.
+His co-star is the lithe Evelyn Keyes.
 Her marriage is rocky due to a possessive, jealous husband, nearly twice her age.
 Keyes's timid, hesitant performance makes Heflin seem even more controlling.
-This might seem like just another oft-told story of greed, a seducer, and a web of deceit.
-It is that.
-But with only a few implausible moments, the two stars make this film quite watchable.
+This is an oft-told story of greed, seduction, and a web of deceit.
+But with only a few implausible moments, the two stars make this obscure film quite watchable.

-In the guise of a follow-up call to check on Keyes's safety the next evening, Heflin comes right into her home and immediately sits down on the couch.
+In the guise of a follow-up call to check on Keyes's safety the next evening, Heflin comes right into her home and immediately gets comfy on the couch.
 She is very uncomfortable with his intrusion, not understanding why he keeps showing up.
 Heflin apologizes with all the fake sincerity he can muster.
 On another return visit, he needs a smoke but they are locked in a cabinet for her husband’s use.
-Heflin simply picks the lock in front of her, with her hairpin, then snoops around the cabinet to discover an insurance policy on the husband's life.
+Heflin simply picks the lock in front of her with her hairpin, then snoops around the cabinet to discover an insurance policy on the husband's life.

 Keyes goes into premature labor and Heflin seeks a doctor in a nearby town.
 Keyes discovers Heflin’s "disavowed" gun in his suitcase.
 She warns the doctor who returns to town with the newborn.
 Realizing the doctor will send the police, Heflin drives away in panic leaving his beloved to fend for herself.
 The gravel road is blocked at a narrow passage by his former partner, Maxwell, who was coming to pay a visit.
 After a five-month disappearing act, he guesses Heflin might be there!?
 Heflin bolts from the car and attempts to run up a one-hundred-foot mound of steep, loose stone.
 Not sure where he was planning to go but in that closing metaphor of his life, the harder he tries running up the hill the more futile it becomes.
 He is as stationary as a statue.
 It makes for an easy target.